Professional Education Council

 Note: Catalog course description is limited to 30 words.

-- Include three to six desired learning outcomes (course goals) for the class.
+Include two to six desired learning objectives/outcomes for each goal;

-- Focus on what you want students to demonstrate (knowledge, skills).
+- Focus Learning Objectives / Outcomes on what you want students to demonstrate (knowledge, skills).

-- See following links for PBSCT and SPA/NCATE standards:
+- See following links for InTASC/CAEP standards and CO Teacher Quality Standards.

 Outline of Course Content